healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 #### Size & Footprint - 40%

-The dimensions and footprint of a juicer impact not just its portability and storage but also its functionality.
-We analyze the proportions of its components relative to each other and how this influences usability.
+The dimensions and footprint of a juicer impact portability, storage, as well as functionality.
+We analyze the relative size of components and their impact on usability.
+The juice and pulp cups should be complementary in size, the feed chute suitably wide, and all removable parts should easily fit in a standard draw.
 Additionally, we assess the footprint of the assembled unit.

 | Feature | Score |
 | --- | --- |